Sightseeing in Geneva

 The Geneve Plage is very popular with families for its beach park, waterslide, playground, pool, basketball and volleyball courts so there is plenty to keep everyone entertained all day long no matter what your tastes.

-The many parks and gardens in Geneva such as Jardin Anglais are also family favourites especially to take a picnic and a football and spend the day eating and playing on the grass.
+The many parks and gardens in Geneva such as Jardin Anglais are also family favourites especially to take a picnic and spend the day eating and playing on the grass.

 Romantic Breaks in Geneva